MohitSharma66/Hotel-Website/hello readme.md

    - Integrated the navbar with the shopping cart page to ensure smooth navigation across the platform.

 7. **Failed Integration of Shopping Cart and Checkout Page**:
    - Attempted to integrate the shopping cart and checkout page with the backend.
    - This task was unsuccessful due to session issues, as the login part has not been implemented yet.

+8. **Backend Integration for Shopping Cart and Checkout Pages**:
+   - Set up backend integration for the shopping cart and checkout pages.
+   - As login functionality has not been implemented yet, products are not being added to the cart.
+Once login is integrated, these pages will work as expected.

 ## Challenges Faced
 - Designing a **unique UI** for both the shopping cart and checkout pages while maintaining functionality and ensuring a seamless user experience.